-As shown in Figure 2: Existing Land Use on the next page, the University Parkway Corridor is rural in character with a majority of the uses being agricultural and some residential in clusters.
+As shown in Figure 1-2: Existing Land Use, the University Parkway Corridor is rural in character with a majority of the uses being agricultural and some residential in clusters.
 Forested regions are scattered amongst the Parkway.
 Most of the residential resides south of Hogue Road.
 Currently most of the corridor is agricultural land use, within which county regulations permit residential subdivisions, and certain special uses allowing them to span the corridor.